Making volunteering for causes fun

 Tools: Paper & Pencil, Sketch & Marvel

-The purpose of this project was to help the United Nations come up with a way to tackle real-world problems (such as hunger, pollution, etc.).
-The UN wanted college students to actively participate and contribute towards solving real-world problems.
-Through user research, we identified that although people did care about issues, they lacked the motivation to do so.
-Over the one-week-long design sprint, we brainstormed and proposed an app that aims to solve it.
+The purpose of this project was to help the United Nations come up with a way to encourage youth to help tackle real-world problems.
+Over a one-week design spring, we designed, tested and proposed an app that aims to solve it.